 Portrait, Child, and Night Portrait Scenes

-These are the wide aperture, blurred background Nikon scenes for featuring people.
-All three performed reasonably with a 5.6 aperture, though for Night Portrait, a quicker shutter speed than 1/30 might have been better.
+These are the wide aperture, blurred background Nikon scenes for people shots.
+All three settings performed reasonably with a 5.6 aperture, though for Night Portrait, a quicker shutter speed than 1/30 might have been better.

-According to the manual, D7500 Portrait and Child scenes maintain natural, soft looking skin, while Night Portrait evens balance between subject and background in low-light situations.
-I can only presume these effects were mainly achieved through various enhancements done on the JPG outputs.
+According to the manual, D7500 Portrait and Child scenes maintain natural, soft-looking skin, while Night Portrait evens balance between subject and background in low-light situations.
+I presume that these effects were achieved through digital enhancements done before JPG outputs.

-By comparing the JPGs and the raw .nef files, I also deduced it’s mostly a case of bumping up saturation, darkening certain colours, and fine-tuning contrast.
+By comparing the JPGs and the raw .nef files, I also deduced that it’s mostly a case of bumping up saturation levels, darkening certain colours, and fine-tuning contrast.
 All in all, convenient for quick shots of people in various environments, with admirable results.
 Probably the most useful scenes for most D7500 users too.

 Again, according to the manual, this scene produces vivid shots in daylight.